isabella232/ibm-blueprint-tools/README.md

 Refer to IBM Cloud Schematics docs for more information about [blueprint](https://cloud.ibm.com/docs/schematics?topic=schematics-blueprint-intro).

 > Note: These dev-tools are not supported by IBM.
 It can be used on as-is basis.
-> You can raise issues, in this repository; however, we encourage you to raise a pull-request.
+> When you find an issue, please raise a pull-request (with the fix).

 ---